paulvha/sps30/README.md

 ## Acknowledgements
 Make sure to read the datasheet from Sensirion.
 While draft it does provide good starting point.<br>
-In case you are new to electronics and  wonder about pull-up resistors, see below (thanks to Shane Diller)
+In case you are new to electronics and  wonder about pull-up resistors for I2C, see below (thanks to Shane Diller)

 ![Uno and SP30](extras/sensirion.png)